peterosterlund2/texel/doc/proofgame.md

 * `-o outfile`

    Run multiple passes over the data.
-The result of a pass is written to the file outfileNN, where NN = 00, 01, 02, etc. The result for one pass is used as input to the next pass.
+The result of each pass is written to the file outfileNN, where NN = 00, 01, 02, etc. The result for one pass is used as input to the next pass.